yasirbhutta/yasirbhutta.github.io/python/docs/data-types.md

 * **Readability:** Using appropriate data types makes code easier to understand.
 It's clear what kind of data a variable holds and how it can be used.
 * **Performance:** Python can optimize certain operations based on the data type.
 For example, mathematical calculations on integers are faster than on floats.

+## Dynamic Typing
+Python is a dynamically typed language.
+This means that the Python interpreter does type checking only as code runs, and the type of a variable is allowed to change over its lifetime.[1]

 - [Python Quiz -String](https://forms.gle/jqt6TRSumvZQgahA8)
 - [Python Quiz - Scalar Types](https://forms.gle/UzG76zZ5EBbkbtc66)